How Much Is Life Insurance in Canada? A Clear Guide

 How does type, term length, and coverage affect life insurance premiums?

-The amount of life insurance coverage represents the lump sum death benefit that your beneficiaries can claim if you pass while your policy is active.
-Selecting a higher amount of insurance coverage, a longer term length, or both will raise your rates because it puts your insurance company on the hook for more money and a longer period of financial protection.
+The amount of life insurance coverage represents the tax-free lump sum death benefit that your beneficiaries can claim if you pass while your policy is active.
+Selecting a higher amount of insurance coverage, a longer term length, or both will raise your rates because it puts your insurance company on the hook for more money and a longer period of financial protection.Β

 Coverage